BMLNE/llm_thematic-analysis/README.md

 # Hybrid LLM-Based Thematic Analysis Pipeline

-This repository presents a modular pipeline for conducting inductive and hybrid thematic analysis using large language models (LLMs).
-The approach supports human–AI collaboration and is model-agnostic, demonstrated with multiple LLMs such as GPT-4, Mistral, and LLaMA.
+This repository presents a modular pipeline for conducting inductive and hybrid thematic analysis using a pre-trained LLMs.
 The project was developed as part of my Master’s thesis in the "Applied Data Information & Science" program at Lucerne University of Applied Sciences and Arts (HSLU).
-The aim of the thesis is to explore the capabilities and limitations of LLMs in supporting qualitative research tasks such as Thematic Analysis (TA).
+The aim of the thesis is to explore the capabilities and limitations of LLMs in automating qualitative research with Thematic Analysis (TA).

 ## Abstract (Master Thesis)